UTSCC09/project-maintenance/README.md

 - Users can post comments to workers about previous uncancelled appointments.
 - Users can apply to be a worker.
 - Workers have a scheduled calendar.
-- Non Authenticated now can message workers as anonymous users, but have no history after leaving the page
+- Non-Authenticated now can message workers as anonymous users but have no history after leaving the page
-- Non Authenticated now can book appointment using emails
+- Non-Authenticated now can book an appointment using emails
-- Non Authenticated now can cancel appointments using email and appointment number
+- Non-Authenticated now can cancel appointments using email and appointment number
-- Non Authenticated now can view history using email
+- Non-Authenticated now can view history using email

 ## Description of the technology stack that you will use to build and deploy it：
 - Frontend: HTML, CSS, and Javascript with React
-- Backend: node.js, express.js with GraphQL + mongoDB
+- Backend: node.js, express.js with GraphQL + MongoDB

 ## The top 5 technical challenges:
-- Managing complex user relationships such as comments, posts or chatting.
+- Managing complex user relationships such as comments, posts, or chatting.
-- Managing Bad user behaviour.
+- Managing Bad user behavior.
 For example, not showing up to appointments, fraud worker documents, etc.
-- Learning Curve of new frameworks. (eg. react, map functionalities, graphql/grpc)
+- Learning Curve of new frameworks. (eg. react, map functionalities, GraphQl/gRPC)
 - Little time for market research given the circumstances.
 - Managing Security and User Privacy